threefoldtech/libp2p-relay/examples/readme.md

 In the above example, the daemon was reachable by the client.
 The dht propagated the address to client and the communication was done without the relay forwarding the messages.

-To simulate a daemon that's inaccessible to the client, add the `-listen=false` f;lag to the daemon command.
+To simulate a daemon that's inaccessible to the client, add the `-listen=false` flag to the daemon command.